 Texas Accounts Payable Clerk Salaries

 |Accounts Payable Clerk||-||Harlingen, TX|

 |Accounts Payable Clerk||$47,600||Houston, TX|

 Related Alternative Careers

 If you can’t find a position as an accounts payable clerk, there are alternatives.
-For instance, large companies typically have several different types of specialized accounting clerks, so you might get a similar job in the same setting.
-To illustrate, as an accounts receivable clerk, you would keep track of a company's invoices to make sure that clients and customers make appropriate payments.
+For instance, large organizations typically have several different types of specialized accounting clerks, so you might get a similar job in the same setting.
+To illustrate, as an accounts receivable clerk, you would keep track of a company's invoices to make sure that clients and those who purchase products make appropriate payments.
 Alternatively, you could work as an auditing clerk, where your role would be to verify the mathematical accuracy of financial documents and postings.
 For either of these positions, you need a high school diploma, and you may need to have some postsecondary courses, too.

 As for the outlook for the employment of bookkeeping, accounting, and as an accounts payable specialist, it is projected to show little or no change from 2016 to 2026, according to the U.S. Bureau of Labor Statistics.